Ten day campervan trip around Iceland

 Swim at Hrunalaug hot spring

-To pick our campervan up we were hitchhiking to Reykjavik from Hvolsvöllur.
-First car that was passing stopped and we saw a very kind old Icelandic man there.
+To pick our campervan up we were hitchhiking to the office.
+The first car that was passing stopped and we saw a very kind old Icelandic man there.
 To our surprise the first sentence we heard from this elegant gentleman was; "Girls, you are idiots".
 Supposedly we were not in a good place for hitchhiking.
 But let us say that we have to disagree on that.
 Did he stop?
 He did.
 Mission accomplished.
-In any case he was very kind and sincere, it was just a bit of a shock to hear someone being so straight and don’t play this diplomatic game, where you have to rehearse everything before you speak.
+In any case, he was very kind and sincere, it was just a bit of a shock to hear someone being so straight and don’t play this diplomatic game, where you have to rehearse everything before you speak.
 Being a professor of history, we heard some stories about elves and trolls and our start of the trip couldn’t be more interesting.

 Day 2 - Exploring waterfalls